faker-js/faker/README.md

 ### Localization

-As of version `v2.0.0` Faker has support for multiple localities.
+Faker has support for multiple locales.

 The default language locale is set to English.